History of the Lodge

 The Lodge is surrounded by 26 acres of vacant desert.
 Further west, some 200 acres are vacant.
 The sparse population makes for a peaceful setting.
 The city and mountain views create spectacular backdrops for walking, hiking or lazy times in a comfy chair.
 Nature trails are right outside your door.

 Stonewalls, adobe walls and wrought iron completely enclose the Lodge.
-A dawn to dusk lighting system adds to the security and lights up the way for nighttime enjoyment of the patios and garden.
+A dusk to dawn lighting system adds to the security and lights up the way for nighttime enjoyment of the patios and garden.

 Solar panels are made of photovoltaic cells that convert sunlight (not heat) into electricity that power the Lodge’s